 - Legal aid for asylum seekers and displaced people

 As well as helping people looking to immigrate to the UK, we also provide corporate immigration services for businesses looking to hire overseas workers.
-If you are a company interested in taking part in the new pilot scheme, our team can help you to prepare for hiring foreign nationals by assisting you with your Sponsor Licence application and giving you professional advice about your responsibilities as a sponsor company.
+If you are a company interested in displaced foreign nationals or in taking part in the new pilot scheme, our team can help you to prepare for hiring foreign nationals by assisting you with your Sponsor Licence application and giving you professional advice about your responsibilities as a sponsor company.

 For more information about any of our immigration services, don’t hesitate to get in touch with our team today by calling 020 4502 8582.

 Last modified on June 9th, 2023 at 1:47 pm

 Comprehensive immigration advice tailored to your circumstances and goals.